ruckstack/ruckstack.github.io/_pages/docs/server/restart.md

 ## Restart A Container

-To restart a particular container, run `system-control restart container [container-id]`.
+To restart a particular container, run `/path/to/your/executable restart container [container-id]`.

-The container id can be found with the [system-control status services](/docs/server/status) command.
+The container id can be found with the [/path/to/your/executable status services](/docs/server/status) command.

 ### Available Flags